British soldiers and allegations of sexual exploitation in Kenya: Policy changes and continued reports

 The UK Ministry of Defense led a zero-tolerance ban during 2012 on soldiers serving abroad paying for sex, saying it could lead to exploitation and abuse.
 But investigations in 2024 and 2025 found that many soldiers were still suspected of doing so in Kenya, showing the rule hasn't been strongly enforced.
 24 allegations were investigated since the ban; none were proven, but again, no sanctions were reported.

 Children fathered by soldiers

 Many Kenyan women say they have had children with British soldiers, who often left them and their children when they returned to the UK.
 Some of these children have tried to get legal recognition and citizenship.
 In 2024, a UK High Court told the Ministry of Defense to reveal the names of soldiers suspected of fathering these children, which could help with legal claims for support and nationality.

 Parliamentary inquiry and accountability efforts

 Since 2003, Kenya's Parliament has begun a thorough investigation about the British Army Training Unit Kenya.
 This investigation looks into claims of sexual violence, murder, environmental harm, and land disputes.
 BATUK and the British High Commission have said they will fully cooperate.
 For any bad behavior by British soldiers when they are off duty, Kenyan authorities have the main legal power to take action.

+In April 2024, the Kenyan parliament voted in favor of amending the agreement of defence with the UK according to which British soldiers were prosecuted locally.
+A 94-page inquiry into the conduct of BATUK troops was released which said British troops in BATUK showed a “disturbing trend” of sexual misconduct — including rape, assault, and neglect of children they fathered — while past internal inquiries failed to deliver justice.
+The report also cites severe environmental damage from unassessed military exercises, including a massive fire that destroyed 4,900 hectares, illegal dumping of toxic waste, and unsafe handling of unexploded ordnance that caused deaths and injuries.
+Communities were not warned about loud drills, local workers lacked protective gear, and many complainants were unfairly compensated.